 “I don’t wanna go to bed.”

-“Yes!”
+“Yeah!”
 Camilla shook her head.
-“I had the same nightmare every night, so I learned to tell when I was asleep, and then the nightmare couldn’t hurt me.
-In fact, I could control my dreams and fly and have fun.”
+“I had the same nightmare every night, so I learned to realize when I was asleep, and then the nightmare couldn’t hurt me.
+In fact, I could control my dreams, and fly, and have fun!”
 She scratched her daughter behind the ear.
 “So do you remember what that monster looked like?”

 Jillian frowned and nodded.

 “Then the next time you see it, you’ll know you’re dreaming,” said Camilla.
 “Then you can tell the monster, `you can’t hurt me!
 Make me a sundae!’ ”

 “Yeah!”
 Now Jillian smiled.
 “Make me a sundae!”

 “That’s right!”
 Camilla bumped her forehead against Jillian’s and they both laughed.
 “I’ll see you in the morning, sweetie.
 Tell me about your sundae on the drive to preschool, okay?”